 Like most millenials, I am addicted to my phone.
 Even in spending time with family, I see people compulsively checking their phones.
 My husband and I sit out on our back porch and look at our phones together.
 I'm not proud of it.
 It's frustrating to see that in our interactions, and I'm frustrated that it is interfering with my ability to work.
 But how will I break out of it?
 My company is myself, and therefore I must market myself.
 I need to be active.
 How will anyone ever hire me to do work if they don't know I exist?
 All of my jobs so far have been through people that I know in real life, but I can't count on those types of jobs to keep coming forever.

 The other issue is with creating a portfolio.
 The times that I have between jobs are critical for picking up new skills and staying current.
 For example, I am very interested in becoming proficient in d3.js.
 The types of things people create with it are phenomenal - interactive, informative, and often beautiful.
 Everything that I aspire to create.
 Now is the time that I should be going through every tutorial on the planet, but I find myself addicted to clicking through everything.
-Even writing this article has been difficult because I find myself itching to look at all the things.
+Even writing this article has been difficult because I find myself itching to poke through my news feed.

 So was there a point to all of this?
 Frankly, I'm not too sure.
 After finding myself checking Twitter rather than watching my kids, I uninstalled that and LinkedIn from my phone as well.
 I am still learning to walk the fine lines between marketing myself and becoming narcissistic, between staying relevant on social media and being addicted, and between being a content creator and a content consumer.
 The solution likely will come down to some combination of self-control and time management, and hopefully I'll be able to expound on that when I figure it all out.